 - Under five years old: kids should stay at home.

 - Under ten years old: they can come for special occasions like birthdays, good behaviors, etc.

-- Under 15 years old: she can come for special occasions like birthdays, dance nights or graduation.
+- Under 15 years old: she can come for special occasions like birthdays, dance nights, or graduation.

-The following sections will cover the above age ranges in depth so you can make a better decision to answer the question “should I take my kid to a nail salon” which is suitable to your own situation and help you prepare or prevent any uncomfortable situation that may arise in a nail salon.
+The following sections will cover the above age ranges in depth so you can make a better decision to answer the question “should I take my kid to a nail salon” which is suitable to your situation and help you prepare or prevent any uncomfortable conditions that may arise in a nail salon.

-NO: It will do your sanity a lot of good to get away for an hour or so from your precious child who can overwhelm you with activities and ever-growing inquisitive questions.
+NO: It will do your sanity a lot of good to get away for an hour or so from your precious child, who can overwhelm you with activities and ever-growing inquisitive questions.
 You will appreciate some peaceful time alone.

 YES: If you have to take your kid with you to your nail appointment, what you should do is:

-- Plan to get one long or two short services done only, try to time it under one hour and 30 minutes.
+- Plan to get one long or two short services done only; try to time it under one hour and 30 minutes.

 - Pick the least busy time at the salon, usually at the beginning of the week.